MMansy19/MedScanSurg-Hospital-Management-System/README.md

 RadNetHub is a full-stack web application developed for the Radiology Department.
 This project aims to create a dynamic and responsive system using a combination of front-end technologies (HTML, CSS, JS) and the Python Flask web micro framework.
 The application integrates essential features of a Hospital Information System (HIS) tailored to the Radiology Department's needs.

+RadNetHub also incorporates a 'Contact Us' feature, enabling users to submit complaints or special requests effortlessly.
+Admins benefit from a built-in statistical analysis tool, providing valuable insights into the system's usage and performance.

+Embark on a journey towards a streamlined and dynamic hospital information system with RadNetHub – where health meets flexibility.

 ## Table of Contents

 - [Project Objectives](#project-objectives)